 The EPDP Team will further consider whether the resubmission of a request will be treated as a new request from a cost/fee perspective.

 The EPDP Team has requested input from ICANN Org concerning the expected costs of developing, operationalizing and maintaining the three different models.
-Based on the feedback received, the EPDP Team may develop further guidance in relation to the financial sustainability of SSAD. ]
+Based on the feedback received, the EPDP Team may develop further guidance in relation to the financial sustainability of SSAD.

 Automation

-The EPDP Team acknowledges that full automation of the SSAD may not be possible, but recommends that the SSAD [should, must or may] be automated where technically feasible and legally permissible.
+The EPDP Team acknowledges that full automation of the SSAD may not be possible, but recommends that the SSAD must be automated where technically feasible and legally permissible.
 Additionally, in areas where automation is not both technically feasible and legally permissible, the EPDP Team recommends standardization as the baseline objective.

-For example, the EPDP Team expects that aspects of the SSAD such as intake of requests, credential check, request submission validation (format & completeness, not content) could be automated, while it may not be possible to completely automate request review and disclosure.
+For example, the EPDP Team expects that aspects of the SSAD such as intake of requests, credential check, request submission validation (format & completeness, not content) could be automated, while it may not be possible to completely automate all request review and disclosure.

 The SSAD must allow for the automation of syntax checking of incoming requests, resulting in an automatic response that indicates the errors to the requestor.
 This automation addresses the risk of filling up the request queues of the discloser with malformed requests.